Von der Leyen mocks Germany's far-right AfD over scandals

 Doing so would come at an immense cost to the German economy, von der Leyen said, citing a study from the German Economic Institute (IW).

-The IW calculated that a so-called "Dexit" (or Deutschland Exit from the EU) would cost Germany around 10% of its economic output, von der Leyen said.
+The IW calculated that a so-called "Dexit" (or Deutschland Exit) would cost Germany around 10% of its economic output, von der Leyen said.

+No member state benefits more from the EU's single market than Germany, von der Leyen said, noting that 55% of German exports go to other countries in the single market.